 Many commodity traders take news and economic events into account when planning their trading strategy.
 They will constantly monitor and analyse the factors which are likely to affect the relevant commodities market, hoping to benefit from any changes in price movements.

-An uninformed investor would benefit from learning how to read charts.
+Those traders just starting out would benefit from learning how to read charts.
 A basic understanding of charts could help you anticipate a potential market move.
 A starting point would be to look at the price chart of a market you are interested in trading.

 Alternatives to commodity trading